-Figure 4: Constructed Bayesian single net showing the genes contributing to differentiating patients with Huntington’s disease from controls.
+Figure 4: Constructed Bayesian single net showing the genes contributing to differentiating patients with Lymphoma from controls.

 Acknowledgments

 This work was supported by NIH grants 5R21DA025168-02 (G. Alterovitz), 1R01HG004836-01 (G. Alterovitz), and 4R00LM009826-03 (G. Alterovitz).
 We would like to thank the reviewers for critically reviewing the paper.
 We would also like to thank Kent Huynh and Albert Wu for their contribution in implementing multinet Bayesian model.